 First of all, please have some important things in consideration:

-– I only write about the earphones I have on my collection.
+I only write about the earphones I have or had on my collection.

-– If you want to buy their gear, google is your friend because I also don’t endorse ANY shop.
+If you want to buy their gear, google is your friend because I also don’t endorse ANY shop.

-– Finally don’t expect these earphones to compete with products priced above 100€, you get what you pay for.
+Finally don’t expect most of these earphones to compete with products priced above 100€, you get what you pay for.
 I’m not bashing the brand, I do use and collect their earphones after all.

 Besides the quiet of my home, I also test my earphones on commutes, it’s a great way to stress the gear in real life situations.

 Now I’ll write a little about the company.

 KZ also known as Knowledge Zenith is a Chinese company based in the city of Shenzhen and established in 2013.
-As for it’s size, they claim to have from 11 to 50 employees on their official site.
+As for it’s size, they claimed to have from 11 to 50 employees on their old official site.
 That’s about all that is officially known about KZ.
-Some sites claim that one of the founders worked for Audio Technica, but I don’t have solid evidence about that.
+Some sites claim that one of the founders worked for Audio Technica, but I don’t have solid evidenceabout that.

 Besides that I can tell you that they made the IE8, a model

-I now present to you dear reader with the Journeyman’s fast guide to KZ earphones in all it’s boring glory!
+I now give you dear reader the Journeyman’s fast guide to KZ earphones in all it’s boring glory!

-To be sincere all the models below do sound great, that’s why I bought them after all.
+To be sincere all the models below do sound great for the price asked unless stated otherwise.

 The earphones are “reviewed” in order of purchase, the bottom of the list has my newest acquisition.